MeowingDavis/AudioVision/posts/post8.md

   #### web audio visual

-  I have decided to also include a third project for a bit of fun. it maps a drone loop to visuals created using javascript.
+I've recently added a third project.
+This project involves mapping a drone loop to visually captivating elements using JavaScript.
+I've given it the name 'Drift.'
+The idea behind Drift is to create an experience where you can immerse yourself in the circle, while simultaneously enjoying the mesmerizing sounds of the drone.

    [Drift](https://drift.deno.dev/)